Woods earns first team honors

-He was just as impressive during the regular season, going 14-1 in dual action with six pins and three technical falls.
+He was just as impressive in the regular season, going 14-1 in dual action with six pins and three technical falls.
 He placed sixth in the Cliff Keen Las Vegas Invitational and won the Reno Tournament of Champions.
-Cox had a 10-match win streak during the season, and lost just two matches in January and February.
-He battled a rib injury all season, but did not miss any action.
+Cox had a 10-match win streak, and lost just two matches in January and February.
+He battled a rib injury, but did not miss any action.

-He was given the Joe McDaniel Most Improved Wrestler award by the UW coaching staff after the season, and leads all current Cowboys with 60 career victories.
+He was given the Joe McDaniel Most Improved Wrestler award by the UW coaching staff after the season.

-2010-11: Wrestling in his home state, Cox crafted a solid first season in UW's starting rotation.
-He started his redshirt freshman campaign at 125 pounds, but moved to 133 in mid-January to finish with a 25-13 overall record, including 10-6 in duals.
-He had seven pins, three technical falls and two major decisions to go with a 5-7 mark against the WWC.
+2010-11: Cox crafted a solid first season in UW's starting rotation.
+He started his redshirt freshman campaign at 125 pounds, but moved to 133 in January to finish with a 25-13 overall record, including 10-6 in duals.
+He had seven pins, three technical falls and two major decisions.

 Personal: Cox was born in Glendale, Ariz., and he is the son of Richard and Jodie Cox.
 His older sister is Kristy and his older brother is Brandon.
-He is a criminal justice major at UW.
+He is pursuing a degree in criminal justice at UW.